By Marika Sboros

 According to the model, obesity is from gluttony and sloth.
 A calorie is a calorie.
-And all you have to do to lose weight and keep it off is “eat less and move more”.
+And all you have to do to achieve weight loss and keep it off is to “eat less and move more”.

-The model is not just unscientific, it’s out the dark ages of nutrition science.
+That model is not just unscientific; it’s out the dark ages of nutrition science.

 Yet many (if not most) MDs and dietitians still believe that CICO rules.
 Canadian nephrologist Dr Jason Fung is not one.
-As a kidney specialist, Fung sees many patients with obesity and type 2 diabetes.
-The two conditions are now so common that doctors refer to them as “diabesity”.
+And as a kidney specialist, Fung sees many patients with obesity and type 2 diabetes.
+As a result of the coexistence of these two conditions, doctors refer to them as “diabesity”.

 In the article below, Fung gives his top weight loss tip for those struggling with diabesity.
 Spoiler alert: it’s about as far from CICO as it’s possible to be.

 Why grazing ‘sucks’

 Also unlike many MDs and dietitians, Fung does not advise patients aiming for weight loss to eat lots of small meals throughout the day.
 That’s called “grazing”.
 It reminds me of top UK public health researcher Dr Zoë Harcombe’s view of grazing: “Don’t graze – unless you are a cow or want to be the size of one.”

 Fung is author of a range of good books on the topic of diabesity.
 One of his best-sellers on weight loss is The Obesity Code.
 It lays out the science behind weight gain and how to apply that knowledge to lose weight.
 Fung also makes it easier to implement weight loss in everyday life.

 The book forms the theory behind the many successes of his IDM (Intensive Dietary Management) program.